3.8 Provisions and contingent liabilities

 For the purpose of HQLA the Company considers: (1) Unencumbered Government securities, (2) Cash and Bank balances and (3) Pledged Government Securities for purpose of Statutory Liquid Ratio (SLR) with haircut of 20%.

-(U) Overseas Assets
+(V) Overseas Assets

 The Company does not have any joint ventures and subsidiaries aboard.

-(V) Off-Balance Sheet SPVs sponsored
+(W) Off-Balance sheet SPVs sponsored

-The Company does not have any off-Balance Sheet SPVs sponsored.
+The Company does not have any off-Balance sheet SPVs sponsored.

-(W) Participation in currency futures and currency options
+(X) Participation in currency futures and currency options

 The Company has not undertaken any transaction during the current year and previous year for currency futures and options.